tjstankus/practicingprogrammer/_posts/2017-05-22-value-of-code-exercises.md

 inferior approach first, and under pressure, the first thing we think of is often the most practical path to follow.

-Many of us were attracted to programming in the first place by a spirit of curiosity and inquiry.
-Honor that spirit by pushing the boundaries of your knowledge, by diving deep into simplicity, by trying new approaches.
-A commitment to spending time on exploration and practice is one of the the highest-yield investments we can make in advancing our programming skills.
+Many of us were originally enthralled by programming through a spirit of curiosity and inquiry.
+Honor that spirit by pushing the boundaries of your knowledge, by diving deep into simplicity, by trying wild and new approaches.
+A commitment to spending time on exploration and practice is one of the highest-yield investments we can make in advancing our programming skills.

 In the next article in this [series](/series), I'll put my money where my mouth